Kevin1skyrj/BoredBot-/README.md

 BoredBot is a fun and interactive web app that helps users find activities to try when they're bored.
 It fetches random activities using the Bored API and displays them in an engaging way.

-## Demo

-You can check out the live demo of the project [here](file:///C:/Users/Rajat%20Pandey/Desktop/Frontend%20Development/BoredBot%20api%20project/index.html).

 ## Features

 - Fetches random activities from the Bored API.